Violence affects some 1.7 billion children every year,

 Where will participants be based over the course of the conference?

-Participants will be staying in Yangon city.
-All conference activities will take place in the Yangon region.
+Participants will be staying in Bangkok.
+All conference activities will be taking place in and around the capital city.

 Preparing To Go